scummvm/scummvm/doc/docportal/other_platforms/ps_vita.rst

 Default control mapping
 *********************************

-These controls can also be manually configured in the :ref:`global settings <keyglobal>` or the :ref:`game settings <keygame>` Keymaps tab.
+These controls can also be manually configured in the :doc:`Keymaps tab <../settings/keymaps>.

 See the :doc:`../using_scummvm/keyboard_shortcuts` page for common keyboard shortcuts.